16 Interesting facts about London Big Ben

 Construction

-On the 28th September 1843, the foundation was laid for what was to be the tower which would house the largest clock in the world, at the time.
+On the 28th of September 1843, the foundation was laid for what was to be the tower which would house the largest clock in the world, at the time.
 The tower was completed in 1859 and to this day, the 96 metre (315 ft) tall structure houses what remains the largest clock in Great Britain and the largest four-faced chiming clock in the world.
-Due to a 5 year delay of the work being completed, there were no official celebrations for the opening of the Clock Tower, however celebrations for the 150th anniversary of the completion of the Elizabeth Tower took place 31st May 2009.
+Due to a 5-year delay in the work being completed, there were no official celebrations for the opening of the Clock Tower, however, celebrations for the 150th anniversary of the completion of the Elizabeth Tower took place on 31st May 2009.

 Big Ben